Numerical treatment of interfaces for second-order wave equations: Tests

 \subsection{Dissipation}

-It is worth noticing that, for all the runs performed so far, it was not necessary to introduce any artificial dissipation, for we have been considering a linear problem with constant coefficients, and therefore there was no noise introduced by high frequency modes.

-However, for other choices of spatial operators, or if we were dealing with a nonlinear equation or one with non-constant coefficients, we might find high frequency oscillations around the correct solution.
+It is worth noticing that, for all the runs performed so far, it was not necessary to introduce any artificial dissipation, for we have been considering a linear problem with constant coefficients and smooth data, and therefore there was no noise introduced by high frequency modes.
+However if we were dealing with a nonlinear equation or one with non-constant coefficients, we might find high frequency oscillations around the correct solution.
+It is well known that adding dissipation to $D^2$ we achieve the same result than $D_2$.
 As an example of this, we used the $D^2$ scheme instead of the $D_2$ used above, with the rough data.

 We see in Figure \ref{Comparacion_DD_DD_DISS} that using this operator introduces some numerical noise to the solution, diminishing its quality.
-We note that the solutions without dissipation are almost indistinguishable except near the interface, where we included a zoomed sector to show the disagreement.
-We see that this noise is removed by using Kreiss-Oliger dissipation \cite{gko1995}, that is, by adding to the equations a term proportional to a large power of the Laplacian operator.
-This term contains a factor that depends on the resolution in such a way as to make the error produced by adding this term to be of the same or smaller order as that of the rest of the terms in the approximation.
-In particular, we used the one that corresponds to the accuracy we are using for the finite-difference operators \cite{KO_diss,Lehner:2005bz,Optimized}, namely, eighth-derivative dissipation $Q_d = -\sigma dx^{9} \Delta^{4}$, where $\Delta$ is a finite-difference operator that approximates the Laplacian to first-order accuracy.
-The runs used for this comparison were performed with a resolution of $640$ points at CFL fix ($0.08$), and $\sigma=100$.
+We note that the solutions without dissipation are almost indistinguishable except near the interface, where we include a zoomed sector to the right in Figure \ref{Comparacion_DD_DD_DISS} to show the disagreement.
+As known, this noise is removed by using Kreiss-Oliger dissipation \cite{gko1995}, that is, by adding to the equations a term proportional to a large power of the Laplacian operator.
+This term contains a factor that depends on the resolution so that the error produced is of the same or smaller order as the rest of the terms in the approximation.

+In particular, we used the one that corresponds to the accuracy we are using for the finite-difference operators \cite{KO_diss,Lehner:2005bz,Optimized}, namely, eighth-derivative dissipation $Q_d = -\sigma_d dx^{9} \Delta^{4}$, where $\Delta$ is a finite-difference operator that approximates the Laplacian to first-order accuracy.
+The runs used for this comparison were performed with a resolution of $640$ points at CFL fix ($0.08$), and $\sigma_d=100$.

+Figure \ref{L2_Norm_DIS} below shows the $l^2$-norm of the error using $D^2$ with and without dissipation, as well as the error for the $FO$-{\sl scheme} with dissipation.